 - Try to develop a positive mindset by discussing problems or trying to look at things from another angle

 Different approaches could work for different people, so finding an approach that works for you could take some time.
 If you feel that you could benefit from it, you could speak to your doctor to see if you could be referred or make a self-referral for Cognitive Behavioural Therapy, which could help you learn coping strategies to cope with stress better.

 Stress is not an illness as such, but it can lead to illness, and some of these mental illnesses could be very serious and may lead to your mental health condition being long-term.

 Long-term health conditions do not have to be physical to be classed as a disability under the Equality Act 2010.
 However, classifying your workplace stress as a disability could be difficult.

 Stress at work does not automatically classify as a disability.
 However, stress or stress-related illnesses could be in some cases.
 The criteria that need to be met for stress or stress-related illnesses to be classed as a disability are:

-- Physical or mental impairment must be present
+- The physical or mental impairment must be present.

 - It must have adverse effects of a substantial level